APFF Islamabad Edition 2017

 To commemorate the forthcoming International Peace Day, 11-country consortium of Asian creative community launched a ﬂagship initiative by organizing a 3-day Asia Peace Film Festival (APFF) in Pakistan.
 With Islamabad as its birth place, the footprints and outreach of APFF will be extended to other countries of Asia on periodical basis.

-APFF Pakistan Edition 2017 will last beyond the event, and a series of follow-up screening sessions will be organized in ten APFF-partner countries, at more than thirty Pakistani Universities and at several press clubs in Pakistan.
+APFF Islamabad Edition 2017 will last beyond the event, and a series of follow-up screening sessions will be organized in ten APFF-partner countries, at more than thirty Pakistani Universities and at several press clubs in Pakistan.

 - More than 800 ﬁlms from more than 70 countries have been received by the APFF Secretariat which are undergoing the process of initial selection.
 The total run-time exceeds 150 hours out of which 15 hours of content would be selected for final screening at the Festival.